 2. Buy your tickets early.
 The number of seats available for pre-assignment dwindles as the travel date approaches.
 If you can't buy your tickets at least several weeks in advance, be sure to check in online as soon as possible before your flight to select a seat, or arrive at the airport early if online check-in isn't available.

 3. Consider purchasing a better seat.
 Many airlines now offer economy-class seats with extra legroom for an additional fee.
-JetBlue's "Even More Space" seats are located in exit rows and have 38 inches of seat pitch (instead of 34 - 36 inches on its regular seats).
-United offers Economy Plus access to high-ranking frequent fliers and to any travelers who pay the annual fee of $499; this entitles travelers to a few extra inches of seat pitch in the coach cabin.
+JetBlue's "Even More Space" seats, many of which are in exit rows, have 38 inches of seat pitch (instead of 34 - 36 inches on its regular seats).
+United offers Economy Plus access to high-ranking frequent fliers and to any travelers who pay the annual fee of $499; this entitles travelers to a few extra inches of seat pitch toward the front of the coach cabin.
 (If any Economy Plus seats are still available at flight time, they can be purchased on a one-time basis.)
-Additionally, several airlines including Delta, American and others also charge for what they call "preferred seating," but is really just the opportunity to guarantee yourself a window or aisle seat in the front half of the plane.
+Other airlines offer similar programs.

 4. Select your seat when you book.
 Most airline websites and major booking engines allow you to choose a seat when you purchase your ticket, or to return to your reservation after your initial purchase and make your seat selection later.
 (In most cases this process is free, but some airlines -- including Allegiant Air and Spirit Airlines -- have added fees to select your seat in advance.)
 If you don't see a seat online that you like, consider calling the airline and speaking to a live agent; sometimes there's a disparity between what's displayed on a carrier's site and what's actually available.